Metaethics: Moral relativism

 Moral relativism maintains that all moral judgments have their origins either in societal or in individual standards, and that no single standard exists by which one can objectively assess the truth of a moral proposition.
-Meta-ethical relativists, in general, believe that the descriptive properties of terms such as "good", "bad", "right", and "wrong" do not stand subject to universal truth conditions, but only to societal convention and personal preference.
+Metaethical relativists, in general, believe that the descriptive properties of terms such as "good", "bad", "right", and "wrong" do not stand subject to universal truth conditions, but only to societal convention and personal preference.
 Given the same set of verifiable facts, some societies or individuals will have a fundamental disagreement about what one ought to do based on societal or individual norms, and one cannot adjudicate these using some independent standard of evaluation.
 The latter standard will always be societal or personal and not universal, unlike, for example, the scientific standards for assessing temperature or for determining mathematical truths.

 Moral nihilism

-Moral nihilism, also known as ethical nihilism, is the meta-ethical view that nothing has intrinsic moral value.
+Moral nihilism, also known as ethical nihilism, is the metaethical view that nothing has intrinsic moral value.
 For example, a moral nihilist would say that killing someone, for whatever reason, is intrinsically neither morally right nor morally wrong.
 Moral nihilism must be distinguished from moral relativism, which does allow for moral statements to be intrinsically true or false in a non-universal sense, but does not assign any static truth-values to moral statements.
 Insofar as only true statements can be known, moral nihilists are moral skeptics.
 Most forms of moral nihilism are non-cognitivist and vice versa, though there are notable exceptions such as universal prescriptivism (which is semantically non-cognitive but substantially universal).